SysKitTeam/docs-point/configuration/power-platform.md

 # Power Platform Data Collection

-Enabling Power Platform data collection lets you generate Power Platform reports to keep track of your Power Platform usage.
+Enabling Power Platform data collection lets you generate Power Platform reports for a detailed overview of your Power Platform environments.
 It also enables the Power Platform Dashboard tile.

 To configure Power Platform for Syskit Point, complete the following: